ct1/guides/price_parser.md

     Uniformize text, separate words

 #### 2. Separate brand from title if required
-Determine list of words
+Determine list of words.

-Look for brand pattern
+Look for brand pattern.

-Break title into title + brand
+Break title into title + brand.

 #### 3. Separate format from title if required
-Determine list of words
+Determine list of words.

-Look for format pattern
+Look for format pattern.

-Break title into title + format
+Break title into title + format.

 ### Parsing at deploying level

 #### 1. Uniform unit measures
-Maintain unitMeasures dictionary by retailer
+Maintain unitMeasures dictionary by retailer.

 #### 2. Simplify format, remove unneeded
-Maintain replace dictionary by retailer
+Maintain replace dictionary by retailer.

 Maintain unneeds dictionary by retailer